BlackDice/scent/readme.md

 		node.building.floors += 1 # directly increase floors of cBuilding component
 		if node.foundation.material = 'steel'
 			do node[ @@entity ][ @@dispose ] # remove the entity from the game

+### Need for logic

+Entity itself is a nice package of related data, but it doesn't really do anything.
+For that purpose we need another piece of the puzzle - **systems** (note the plural).
+There should be many systems, each responsible for some of the game mechanics.

+Compared to other parts of the framework, defining the system is far more complex, but you could have expected that.
+We were mostly handling data so far.
+Following is recommended way how to setup the system.

+	module.exports = System 'name', (engine) ->

+		# This is the place for initialization logic before the system
+		# is actually managed by the engine.
+Anything that is supposed
+		# to stick with the system for the eternity is supposed to be here.

+		install = ->
+			# This method is called when the system is installed into engine.
+			# It's good spot to attach event listeners you might want to use

+		uninstall = ->
+			# Opposite of install, cleanup the resources that were created
+			# during installation.
+This is important method for systems
+			# that can be deactivated during runtime when they are not
+			# needed.

+		update = (timestamp, delta) ->
+			# Place for your timed logic based on fixed timestep.
+			# Update data in components that belongs to logic of this system

+		render = (timestamp, delta) ->
+			# Very similar to update method, but used to actually draw stuff
+			# on the user screen.

+		finish = ->
+			# Method called when all systems run their update loop.
+			# It can be used to check for new nodes and entities and
+			# prepare them for the next round.

+		return {install, uninstall, update, render, finish}

+As you can see there are 5 methods supported by system.
+All of them are absolutely optional and if you have nothing to put in there, it's recommended to omit them.
+Most basic system could look like this:

+	module.exports = System 'basic', (engine) ->

+		update = (timestamp, delta) ->

+		return {update}